-The Connected Environments team is a mix of researchers and teachers who practice the connected curricula approach to delivering postgraduate teaching and are an early adopter programme as part of the UCL East Future Living Institute.
+The Connected Environments team is a mix of researchers and teachers who practice the connected curricula approach to delivering postgraduate teaching and are an early adopter programme at UCL East.

 Duncan is Professor of Connected Environments and usually underestimates the time it will take to build his “little project”.
 He spent 20 years in industry at Arup and Intel working on industry/academic research projects.
 Previously an honorary Prof at CASA for a couple of years he finally moved in full time.
 Duncan will be found helping across all modules but in particular those with an IoT, prototyping and industry flavour.

-Steven is Principal Teaching Fellow at CASA and is typically found fiddling with shiny new infrastructure we use to get things working in production environments.
+Steven is an Professor of Spatial Computation at CASA and is typically found fiddling with shiny new infrastructure we use to get things working in production environments.
 A proper computer scientist and Google Developer Expert he is the person we reach out to when we need real software engineering.
-Steven will be found helping run our core infrastructure and modules with a web architecture, prototyping and mobile app focus.
+Steven will be found helping run our core infrastructure and modules with a web architecture, prototyping, doing AI related things and creating mobile apps.